ModerRAS/SmartAIProxy/IMPLEMENTATION_SUMMARY.md

 ## Project Overview

 We have successfully implemented a comprehensive .NET 9 version of the SmartAIProxy, a high-performance AI API gateway service.
-The implementation includes all core functionality from the original Go version with modern .NET best practices.
+The implementation includes all core functionality from the original version with modern .NET best practices.

 ## Achievements Completed